Time Out says

-Last year’s Making Gravy concert sold out, with 12,000 fans getting to belt out the show’s namesake and other Kelly classics like ‘Before Too Long’ and ‘Deeper Water’ from the stands (cue gentle weeping).
-But there’s more than just the oldies that make this a stellar performance, with new albums like the 2017 ARIA Chart topper Life is Fine incorporated into the set list, alongside the single ‘With the One I Love’ from Kelly’s upcoming album Nature, which will make its full debut on October 12.
+Previous Making Gravy concerts have sold out, with 12,000 fans belting out the show’s namesake and other Kelly classics like ‘Before Too Long’ and ‘Deeper Water’ from the lawn (cue gentle weeping).
+But we’re expecting more than just the golden oldies for this stellar performance.

 Kelly brought out ARIA Chart topper Life is Fine 2017, then made it to number one again in 2018 with Nature, and he’s got more on the way with upcoming album Songs From the South (1985 - 2019).
 This will be an anthology of his hits from that 35-year period, with classic tracks like ‘Dumb Things’ and ‘From Little Things Big Things Grow’ as well as fresh numbers like the Dan Sultan colab ‘Every Day My Mother’s Voice’ and new single produced with Casey Chambers ‘When We’re Both Old And Mad’.

 Presale tickets will be available from August 20, and the general rounds can be snapped up from August 23.